jcnelson/vdev/INSTALL.md

 --------------------------------

-The steps to check out, compile and install vdev and host-specific configuration files are as follows:
+The steps to check out, compile and install vdev,libudev-compat, and host-specific configuration files are as follows.
+These steps will replace udevd with equivalent functionality.

 **WARNING:** These steps will disable udev.

     $ git clone https://github.com/jcnelson/vdev
     $ cd vdev
-    $ make -C libvdev
-    $ sudo make -C libvdev install
     $ make -C vdevd
     $ sudo make -C vdevd install
+    $ make -C libudev-compat
+    $ sudo make -C libudev-compat installed
     $ sudo update-rc.d udev disable
     $ sudo update-rc.d udev-finish disable
     $ make -C example
     $ sudo make -C example install

-As a result of these commands, you will have installed `vdevd` to `/sbin/vdevd`, vdev's helpers to `/lib/vdev/`, vdev's host-specific configuration to `/etc/vdev/`, vdev's System V init script to `/etc/init.d/`, and vdev's support library to `/lib/libvdev.so`.
+As a result of these commands, you will have installed `vdevd` to `/sbin/vdevd`, vdev's helpers to `/lib/vdev/`, vdev's host-specific configuration to `/etc/vdev/`, vdev's System V init script to `/etc/init.d/`, and libudev-compat to `/lib/libudev.so.1.5.1`.

 NB: The host-specific parts of the configuration includes `/etc/vdev/ifnames.conf`, which encodes the persistent network interface names.

 Step 2: Generate an Initramfs
 -----------------------------

 To boot with vdev in an initramfs, you must additionally generate an initramfs image that contains it.
 This can only be done after vdev has been installed.
+Please be aware that this is **Debian-specific**.
 To do so, run:

     $ make initramfs